Sérgio Vieira de Mello: Death

-Vieira de Mello was working as United Nations Special Representative for Iraq when he was killed in the Canal Hotel bombing.
+Vieira de Mello was working as a United Nations Special Representative for Iraq when he was killed in the Canal Hotel bombing.
 Abu Musab al-Zarqawi, a leader of the al-Qaeda terrorist organization, claimed responsibility for the blast.
 A communiqué from al-Qaeda said that de Mello was assassinated because he had helped East Timor become an independent state, thereby stealing territory from the Islamic caliphate.

 He had been mentioned in some circles as a suitable candidate for UN Secretary-General.
 His death was widely mourned, largely on account of his reputation for effectively working to promote peace.
-Despite his stated wishes to be buried in Rio de Janeiro, his hometown, the place he lived for 34 years, and where he was given a state funeral with full military honors that was attended by President Luiz Inácio Lula da Silva, and other international dignitaries, his body was taken away from Brazil and he was buried at the Cimetière des Rois in Geneva, Switzerland.
+Vieira de Mello had previously stated that he wished to be buried in Rio de Janeiro, his hometown, and the place he lived for 34 years.
+However, his body was taken away from Brazil and he was buried at the Cimetière des Rois in Geneva, Switzerland.
+Vieira was honoured in his hometown of Rio de Janeiro where he was given a state funeral with full military honors.
+His funeral was attended by President Luiz Inácio Lula da Silva and other international dignitaries.
 He was survived by his two sons, Adrien and Laurent.

 Personal life

-In 1973, he met and married Annie Personnaz, a French staff member at UNHCR Headquarters in Geneva, with whom he had two sons, Laurent and Adrien.
-They lived in the French town of Thonon-les-bains, before moving a few years later to a permanent home in the French village of Massongy, near the Geneva border.
+In 1973, Vieira de Mello met and married Annie Personnaz, a French staff member at UNHCR Headquarters in Geneva, with whom he had two sons, Laurent and Adrien.
+They lived in the French town of Thonon-les-Bains, before moving a few years later to a permanent home in the French village of Massongy, near the Geneva border.
+The couple separated before Vieira de Mello's death, with a divorce lawsuit filed on 9 January 2003, which was never executed.

-Despite still being married, the couple was separated for years prior to Sérgio's death, with a divorce lawsuit on January 9, 2003.
-After an initial hearing in May, Sérgio was bound to pay alimony to his formal spouse, but he also accepted full responsibility for, among other things, assuming the entire expenses of his sons regarding maintenance and education.